Constitutionality of the Places of Worship Act

 Case Description

-Section 3 of the Act criminalises ‘conversion’ of a place of worship for one religion or sect into another.
-Section 4 declares that the character of a place of worship will be determined as it was on August 15th 1947.
-It also bars Courts from determining whether any place of worship has been converted after August 15th 1947.
-Section 5 of the Act excludes its application to the site known as ‘Ram Janma Bhumi’ or ‘Babri Masjid’.
+Section 2 of the Act defines “commencement of this Act” as commencement from 11 July 1991, “conversion” as “alterations or change of whatever nature”, and “place of worship” as temples, mosques, gurudwaras, churches, monasteries, places of worship of religious denominations or other similar places.
+Section 3 criminalises ‘conversion’ of a place of worship for one religion or sect into another.
+Section 4 declares that the character of a place of worship will be determined as it was on 15 August 1947.
+It also bars Courts from determining whether any place of worship has been converted after 15 August 1947.
+Section 5 states that the Act was not applicable on the site known as ‘Ram Janma Bhumi’ or ‘Babri Masjid’, the site which was awarded to Shri Ram Virajman in 2019.

-The petition asks the Court to declare sections 2, 3 and 4 of the Act unconstitutional.
-It says the Act bars judicial review which is a basic structure of the Constitution and cannot be taken away.
-It also violates the principle of secularism which is a basic feature.
-The petition implies the Act shows preference to one religious community.
+The petition argued that the Act bars judicial review because Section 4 prevents the Courts from adjudicating in particular cases.
+Moreover, it pointed out that the power of judicial review is a part of the basic structure of the Constitution and cannot be taken away.
+They claimed that it also violated the principle of secularism.
+The petition implied that the Act showed preference to one religious community.

-The petition contends that the choice of date adversely impacts Hindus, Sikhs, Jains and Buddhists.
-From 1192 onwards, Muslims and the British ruled India and destroyed temples.
-By freezing the date in 1947, it does not allow these communities to restore their places of worship.
-This violates Articles 14 and 15 which guarantee equality and Article 21, the right to life.
-The petition also says this violates the right to religious freedoms under Articles 25, 26 and 29.
+The petition contended from 1192 onwards, Muslims and the British ruled India and destroyed temples.
+By freezing the date in 1947, Hindus, Sikhs, Jains and Buddhists were prohibited from restoring their places of worship.
+This violates the rights to equality and non-discrimination under Articles 14 and 15.
+It also contended that the Act violates their right to life under Article 21 since the law violated the “right to justice, right to judicial remedy” and “right to dignity”.
+The petition stated that the law violates the right to religious freedoms recognised under Articles 25, 26 and 29.

-The petitioner also argues that temples that are destroyed are maintained under personal laws.
-Hindu laws state that deities are ‘eternal’ and they do not lose land because the idols are destroyed.
+Citing Hindu laws, the petitioner argued that destroyed temples are still temples in the eyes of law as deities are ‘eternal’ and they do not lose their ownership over land once their idols are destroyed.
 Islamic laws require a waqf to acquire a mosque.
 Destruction of temples does not create a waqf and is not a valid mosque in Islamic law.
-Thus, destroyed temples are still temples in law.